la-merci-littoral/rdle-paiement/README.md

 # Paiement

-Welcome to paiement !
-This is the repo where the donation website is coded.
+This repository corresponds to the donation website.

+> [!TIP]
+> When we first started coding this site, we didn't know yet if there were going to be payments other than donations.
+> It would probably be a good idea now to rename this entire repo (and its subdomain) to `donation`

+## Technical

-The DB schema is the following :
+The donations DB schema is the following :

 ```sql
 CREATE TABLE `donations` (